bonellia/hbcs/README.md

 #### **Project Layout** ####
 There seems to be a lot of discussions and *some* conventions regarding how files and folders are placed within projects that are built using .NET.
 I have decided to have a more simplistic approach and do not spend too much time decided "how to perfect where everything should be".

+### **Using var** ####
+Given the chance, I prefer strictly typed variables.
+However, there are advantages to loosely typing as well.
+Briefly, I decided to be more pedantic on the actual source code while I was satisfied enough to use "var" in general on tests.
+From readability and intuitiveness perspective, I hope both the test and application code are clear enough.

 #### **Main Memory vs Secondary Storage** ####
 Use of a relational database would probably be favored in a real life scenario.
 However in-memory containers has been used to store runtime data for sake of simplicity, so the program data only lives throughout runtime.
 To prevent data-loss between contexts, try-catch blocks are utilized to keep program running without needing to set a store state from the beginning.